My Dad: Stage IV Metastatic Lung Cancer

 The flabbergasted doctor said, “I don’t know what you’re doing, but you’re improving!
-You’re actually getting better!”
+Your metastatic lung cancer is actually getting better!”

 From RxLeaf: An Unlikely Hero